DavidMorano/rightcore/testmtu2/README.txt

 TESTMTU2

 This program tests a transport provider (DGRAM) to see what is the MRU limit of the provider.

+Synopsis:
 $ testmtu2.x